Understanding The Benefits of Ophthalmology

 Should I See an Optometrist or an Ophthalmologist?

-If you're simply having your eyes checked to get a new prescription for eyeglasses or contact lenses, go to an optometrist's office.
-In addition to checking your visual acuity, the optometrist will do a number of checks for your eye health.
+If you're simply having your eyes checked to get a new prescription for eyeglasses or contact lenses, go to an ophthalmologist's office.
+In addition to checking your visual acuity, the ophthalmologist will do a number of checks for your eye health.
 If you are an adult, especially one over the age of 40, some of the conditions we look for include:

 - Diabetic retinopathy